Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: The right and left key of a KN tableau - Jeu de taquin approach and cocrystal

-Given a tableau $T$, to determine the content of a given column of its right key, $K_+(T)$, we need to compute the right column of a last column, with the same length, of a skew tableau in the cocrystal $\mathfrak{CB}^{\lambda'}(T)$.
-Analogously, to determine the content of a given column of its left key, $K_-(T)$, we need to compute the left column of a first column, with the same length, of a skew tableau in the cocrystal $\mathfrak{CB}^{\lambda'}(T)$.
-Proposition \ref{sahpesjdt} ensures that such computation of the right, or left, key of a KN tableau via SJDT is well-defined:
+Given $T\in \mathcal{KN}{(\lambda,n)}$, to determine the content of a given column of its right key, $K_+(T)$, we need to compute the right column of a last column, with the same length, of a skew tableau in the cocrystal $\mathfrak{CB}^{\lambda'}(T)$.
+Analogously, to determine the content of a given column of its left key, $K_-(T)$, we need to compute the left column of a first column, with the same length, of a skew tableau in the cocrystal $\mathfrak{CB}^{\lambda'}(T)$ \cite{santos2019symplectic, santos2020SLCsymplectic}.
+Proposition \ref{sahpesjdt} ensures that such computation of the right, or left, key of a KN tableau via SJDT is well-defined.
+The following is a reformulation of \cite[Theorem 43]{santos2020SLCsymplectic} using the concept of cocrystal.